-Haworth, Cross Roads and Stanbury NP Policy 1.
-Loss of supporting habitats and urbanisation impacts on the South Pennine Moors SAC/SPA 2.
-Recreational impacts arising from an increase in the number of people visiting the sites No negative effect No likely significant effect Likely significant effect that the principle of development is already acceptable (either because it is a Local Plan site allocation or because it has been found to meet the requirements of Policy S8 in the Core Strategy or both).
+Table 6.2: Possible impacts on the South Pennine N Moors Phase 2 Special Protection Area (S PA)/Special Area of Conservation (SAC) Haworth, Cross Roads and Stanbury NP Policy Loss of supporting habitats and urbanisation impacts on the South Pennine Moors SAC/SPA 2.
+Recreational impacts arising from an increase in the number of people visiting the sites No negative effect No likely significant effect Likely significant effect Core Strategy policy would require an assessment of the impact of development on foraging habitats for the qualifying species of the SPA.
+Importantly, the policy is not a site allocation but simply providing guiding principles for development in the event that the principle of development is already acceptable (either because it is a Local Plan site allocation or because it has been found to meet the requirements of Policy S8 in the Core Strategy or both).
 No impact leading to loss of supporting habitats and urbanisation impacts identified as a result of this policy.
 H3: Baden Street, Haworth This policy relates to a site already identified in the Bradford Replacement Unitary Development Plan list of safeguarded sites.
-Core Strategy Policy HO2 states that the Core Strategy housing numbers will be delivered, amongst others, by the unimplemented but deliverable or developable sites allocated for residential development in the RUDP as well as safeguarded land sites identified in the RUDP.
-This site relates to ( RUDP K/UR5.12 ).
-This states: "a new greenfield site, allocated for housing on the adopted UDP and located on the edge of the settlement.
-Development of the site would be restricted by the need to protect its ecological value."
-The site has also been The site is approximately 1.77 km away from the SPA/SAC.
-The site falls within zones of influence Zone B and Zone C. Policy SC8 of the Core Strategy would require, as part of any development proposal, an assessment for recreational impacts arising from an increase in the number of people visiting the sites.
-The site potentially has a capacity for 18 additional dwellings and the site was first earmarked for potential development via the RUDP which listed it as a safeguarded site.
-The policy linked to the safeguarded sites has not been saved in the Local Plan but Policy HO2 in the Core Strategy does refer to ✓
+Core Strategy Policy HO2 states that the Core Strategy housing numbers will be delivered, amongst others, by the unimplemented but deliverable or developable sites allocated for residential development in the RUDP as well as safeguarded land The site is approximately 1.77 km away from the SPA/SAC.
+The site falls within zones of influence Zone B and Zone C. Policy SC8 of the Core Strategy would require, as part of any development proposal, an assessment for recreational impacts arising from an √